julioecl/quest-react-avancado/README.md

 This project is the last challenge of the DEV QUEST course.

-We are supposed to create a page that uses a RESTful API, and get all the data from there.
+Our goal is to create a page that uses a RESTful API, and gets all the data from there.

 # Technologies